EGA-archive/LocalEGA/deploy/docker/README.md

 # Mountpoints / File system

-Finally, you need to prepare the storage mountpoints for:
+Prepare the storage mountpoints for:
 * the inbox of the users
 * staging area
 * the vault location